 Monitoring Your Transmit Signal

 Regardless of what you are transmitting (CW, SSB, Digital Signals) it’s always helpful to have a way to monitor your signal.
-An easy was to do that is with an inexpensive Software Defined Radio module connected to your station computer or an old laptop computer.
+An easy was to do that is with an inexpensive Software Defined Radio module connected to your station computer, an old laptop computer or even a Raspberry Pi.
 To monitor my transmit signals I use an SDRplay RSP1A connected to an old laptop.
 That allows me to monitor the modulation of my transmitted signals and spot any problems that might crop up.
 You can also ask a nearby station to monitor your signal with any program that shows a waterfall.

 One of the best indications that you have an RFI problem is when the RF power does not smoothly increase or decrease as you smoothly adjust R15, the fine level control on the TX attenuator.
-If you think you have RFI problems be sure to double check that your transmitter and your interface are connected to a common ground point by means of short ground wires, something relatively fat like #14 or #12 solid conductor (don’t rely on the ground wire in the audio cable that connects the radio to the interface for RF grounding).
-Keep in mind that for ground wires of the same diameter, solid wire is almost always better than stranded wire.
-I spent hours trying to resolve an RFI problem with one of my interfaces, only to find that the ground wire on the radio had been disconnected; when I reconnected the ground wire the RFI was gone.
+If you think you have RFI problems be sure to double check that your transmitter and your interface are connected to a common ground point by means of short ground wires, something relatively fat like #14 or #12 solid conductor (don’t rely on the ground wire in the audio cable that connects the radio to the interface for RF grounding, and don’t use braided wire for RF grounding).
+Keep in mind that for RF ground wires of the same diameter, solid wire is almost always better than stranded wire.
+I spent hours trying to resolve an RFI problem with one of my interfaces, only to find that I had inadvertently left the ground wire on the radio disconnected; when I reconnected the ground wire to the radio the RFI was gone.
 If simply having proper ground wires in place are not enough to solve your RFI issues, then Ferrite mix 31 is usually a good place to start for mitigating RFI problems in the HF range.
 FT240-31 torroids will usually let you pass a few turns of cable through them.
 Only use the clamp-on style of ferrites when using a torroid is not an option (usually due to big connectors at both ends of the cable that won’t fit through the torroid).